 Missing Records of Artificial Heart Case Found By DeVries

-DeVries was preparing to move to Louisville, Ky., last summer when he was unable to find a 1,000-page record that included Clark’s hour-by-hour condition report.
+DeVries, who implanted the artificial heart in Clark in 1982, was preparing to move to Louisville, Ky., last summer when he was unable to find a 1,000- page record that included Clark’s hour-by-hour condition report.

-The University of Utah Health Sciences Center disclosed last March that the files were missing, said they had been stolen and threatened to prosecute ″to the fullest extent of the law if we find out who took it.″
+The University of Utah Health Sciences Center disclosed in March that the record was missing, saying it had been stolen and threatening to prosecute ″to the fullest extent of the law if we find out who took it.″

-Some records still were missing, Anne Brillinger, public relations spokeswoman, said Tuesday night.
+Some parts of the record still were missing, said Anne Brillinger, public relations spokeswoman.

-The boxes had been packed by others helping DeVries move, the university’s statement said.
+The boxes had been packed by others helping DeVries move, the statement said.

-All of the Clark medical records in possession of the university, records of the university’s Institutional Review Board deliberations on the artificial heart and Clark postoperative data which had been computerized now have been consolidated in the university’s Office of Records Management, said Dr. Don E. Detmer, vice president for health sciences.
+All of Clark’s medical records in possession of the university, records of the university’s Institutional Review Board deliberations on the artificial heart and Clark postoperative data that had been computerized now have been consolidated in the university’s Office of Records Management, said Dr. Don E. Detmer, vice president for health sciences.

 ″The University of Utah now has the essential parts of the Barney Clark medical record permanently stored in a safe area where the record can be made accessible to appropriate scientific researchers,″ Detmer said.